Dozens die in Odessa, rebels down Ukraine helicopters

 The separatists said three of their number had been killed, and two civilians, while the defence ministry said two crew from the downed helicopters died and two other servicemen were killed when separatists attacked them on Friday evening.

+"Heavy fighting is continuing," the Ukrainian Defence Ministry said.
+Russian media also said fighting had broken out overnight near the town of Kramatorsk, just south of Slaviansk, but Reuters could not independently confirm the reports.

 Russian-speaking eastern Ukraine has been the focus of concern in Western capitals since pro-Russian gunmen overran the region after Moscow annexed mainly Russian Crimea from Ukraine in March.
-Clashes had also occurred in largely Russian-speaking Odessa, not far from Crimea, but no one had been killed there before.
+Clashes had also occurred in largely Russian-speaking Odessa, not far from Crimea, but no one had died there before.

-Police said three people were shot dead and dozens wounded in running battles between people backing Kiev and pro-Russian activists in the port city.
-Another man died later and a further 37 people were killed when a trade union building was set on fire as fighting continued into the evening, police said.
+Police said three people were shot dead and dozens of others wounded in running battles between people backing Kiev and pro-Russian activists in the port city.
+Another man died later and a further 31 people were killed when a trade union building was set on fire as fighting continued into the evening, police said.

-Regional police chief Petro Lutsiuk said on Saturday more than 130 people had been detained and could face charges ranging from participating in riots to premeditated murder.

 President Vladimir Putin's spokesman said Ukrainian forces had fired on civilians from the air in Slaviansk in a "punitive operation" that destroyed an international peace plan.
 Moscow has tens of thousands of troops massed on the border and claims the right to invade if needed to protect Russian speakers.